pallavJha/Dots/sony-vaio/README.md

 This directory contains the settings/config files used in setting up my old Sony Vaio VPCEB46FG in 2021.
 This machine was bought in 2010, as it is an old machine the setup process is little different.

+Some of the configuration updates may require a reboot.

 ### Requirements
 - [lxappearance](https://wiki.lxde.org/en/LXAppearance)